best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 This encourages developers to think about and vocalise why they are writing code in a particular way.
 It gives reviewers a chance to suggest improvements and question the author's approach as they write code.
 The rotational aspect of this practice ensures that all team members gain experience from both the author and review perspective.
-From both angles,  you'll to learn new techniques and practices.
+From both angles,  you'll learn new techniques and practices.

-If used regularly, this approach can help you to get used to receiving constructive feedback and being more open to improve your coding practices.
+If used regularly, this approach can help you to get used to receiving constructive feedback and being more open to improve your coding practice.

-An alternative to this is the over-the-shoulder review technique, where one developer authors for the entire session.
+An alternative is the over-the-shoulder review technique, where one developer authors for the entire session.
 This can be useful when working with a mentor, but it is often more useful for a mentor to lead by example.

-### Remote Review
+### Remote review

 This approach essentially involves sharing your code with a reviewer, and receiving constructive comments following the review.
 This may be an iterative process, until the reviewer is satisfied with the resulting code.

-This can work best within an Agile working pattern, where changes are little and often.
+This can work best within an Agile working pattern, where changes are small and frequent.
 Requesting review of small but regular changes reduces the burden, relative to large review of a complete project.

 The thought of someone else reviewing your code in this way encourages good practices from the outset:
 * Clear code and documentation - so that others with no experience can use and test your code